 Sponsors and Partners

 Telescopes: Through the Looking Glass is made possible NASA, the Pritzker Foundation and Roderick and Marjorie Webster.
-The Adler Planetarium recognizes the The Webster Club, whose members provide essential annual support for the Adler Collections and the telescopes featured in this exhibition.
+The Adler Planetarium recognizes The Webster Club whose members provide essential annual support for the Adler Collections and the telescopes featured in this exhibition.